Skip to main content

 Technical Analysis

-CVE-2025-7996 is a high-severity vulnerability classified under CWE-787 (Out-of-bounds Write) affecting Ashlar-Vellum Cobalt version 12 SP1.
-The flaw arises from improper validation of user-supplied data during the parsing of AR files, which are presumably a proprietary or specialized file format used by the software.
-Specifically, the vulnerability allows an attacker to write data beyond the allocated memory buffer boundaries, leading to memory corruption.
-This memory corruption can be exploited to execute arbitrary code within the context of the current process.
-Exploitation requires user interaction, such as opening a maliciously crafted AR file or visiting a malicious webpage that triggers the file parsing.
-The vulnerability does not require prior authentication or elevated privileges, but the attacker must convince the user to perform the triggering action.
+CVE-2025-7996 is a high-severity remote code execution vulnerability affecting Ashlar-Vellum Cobalt version 12 SP1.
+The vulnerability arises from an out-of-bounds write condition (CWE-787) in the AR file parsing functionality.
+Specifically, the software fails to properly validate user-supplied data when processing AR files, leading to a write operation beyond the allocated memory buffer.
+This memory corruption can be exploited by an attacker to execute arbitrary code within the context of the current process.
+Exploitation requires user interaction, such as opening a maliciously crafted AR file or visiting a malicious webpage that triggers the vulnerable parsing routine.
+The vulnerability does not require prior authentication, but the attacker must convince the user to perform the triggering action.
 The CVSS v3.0 base score is 7.8, reflecting high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-Although no known exploits are currently reported in the wild, the nature of the vulnerability—remote code execution via a common user action—makes it a significant risk.
-The vulnerability was publicly disclosed on September 17, 2025, and was assigned by the Zero Day Initiative (ZDI) under identifier ZDI-CAN-25982.
-No official patches or mitigations have been linked yet, indicating that affected organizations must rely on interim protective measures until a vendor fix is available.
+Although no known exploits are currently observed in the wild, the vulnerability's characteristics make it a significant risk, especially in environments where Ashlar-Vellum Cobalt is used to handle AR files.
+The vulnerability was publicly disclosed in September 2025 and was tracked by ZDI as ZDI-CAN-25982.
+No official patches have been linked yet, indicating that affected organizations should prioritize mitigation and monitoring until a fix is available.

 Potential Impact